tfredrich/NoSchema/README.md

-# Project Title: NoSchema
+# NoSchema

 NoSchema is a Java library offering a document-oriented repository pattern for Cassandra storage.
-It eliminates the need for a predefined schema, thereby providing significant flexibility in domain modeling without necessitating data migrations.
+It eliminates the need for a predefined schema, thereby providing significant flexibility in domain modeling without necessitating table data migrations.

 In NoSchema, only the keys that form an object's identifier are stored as individual columns.
 These keys are extracted from the entity at storage time.
 The object itself is serialized into a storage format through a pluggable serialization process and stored as a binary blob.
-Currently, NoSchema supports BSON (similar to MongoDB) and GSON serialization formats.
+Currently, NoSchema supports BSON (like MongoDB) and GSON (JSON) serialization formats.

 Given that usage of materialized views and indexes in Cassandra are discouraged (at least in high-throughput scenarios), NoSchema introduces the concepts of a PrimaryTable and Views.
 These are fully managed and encapsulated within a Repository pattern that implements UnitOfWork.
 This ensures that multiple, denormalized tables are written; one for each key format, eliminating complex coding, reducing time-to-market, increasing developer efficiency and software performance.